 When will the Hollowland graphic novels be out?

 The ten-part series is out now, but at the moment it's digital only.
-The complete series should be released in a paperback graphic novel sometime in 2014.
+The complete series should be released in a paperback graphic novel in June 2014.
 To check out the comic series, go: here.

 Will there be another book in the Trylle Trilogy?